Degrees of wickedness

 Rittel and Webber held that wicked problems possessed all of these characteristics, but Kreuter, et al., take a different view, which I find compelling [Kreuter 2004].
 Their view is that wicked problems and tame problems lie at opposite ends of a spectrum.
 A problem that satisfies all ten of the criteria would lie at the wicked end of the spectrum; one that satisfies none would lie at the tame end.

-A close examination of Rittel’s and Webber’s ten criteria reveals that they aren’t black-and-white.
-We can regard each one as occurring in various degrees.
+A close examination of Rittel’s and Webber’s ten criteria reveals that they aren’t black-and-white; that we can regard each one as occurring in various degrees.
 For example, consider Criterion 1: “There is no clear problem statement,” which Rittel and Webber express as, “There is no definitive formulation of a wicked problem.”
 Burge and co-author McCall, who was a student of Rittel, offer this interpretation [Burge 2015]:

 The degree of a problem’s wickedness provides useful guidance.
-If a problem clearly satisfies nine of the ten criteria, but not the tenth, according to Rittel and Webber, it would not be a wicked problem.
-Because solving it might be extraordinarily difficult, we would treat it as wicked with respect to the nine criteria it satisfies.
-We would use that information to guide our decisions about resource choice and resource allocation.
-The model of wicked problems provided by Rittel and Webber would be useful, even though the problem itself might not meet their definition.
+Specifically, if a problem clearly satisfies nine of the ten criteria, but not the tenth, according to Rittel and Webber, it would not be categorized as a wicked problem.
+Because it might be extraordinarily difficult to resolve, we would do well to treat it as wicked with respect to the nine criteria it satisfies.
+We would use that information to guide our decisions about where we apply resources, and what kind of resources we apply.
+The model of wicked problems provided by Rittel and Webber would be useful, even though the problem itself might not meet their definition in the strictest sense.

-And so emerges the concept of the dimensionality of wickedness.
+And so we’re led to the concept of the dimensionality of wickedness.

 The dimensionality of wickedness

-We can regard the ten criteria of Rittel and Webber as dimensions in a ten-dimensional space.
-When we do, our “wickedness spectrum” becomes much richer.
+If we regard the ten criteria of Rittel and Webber as dimensions in a ten-dimensional space, then our “wickedness spectrum” becomes much richer.
 Maybe too rich, in the sense that its complexity presents difficulty when we try to think about it.
-But the concept of dimensionality of wickedness can be useful, if we consider each dimension as having a degree of wickedness.
+But the concept of the dimensionality of wickedness can be useful, if we consider each dimension as having a degree of wickedness.
 This enables us to choose problem-solving techniques that work well for wicked problems that owe their wickedness to specific dimensions.
-That is the approach of Kreuter, et al. [Kreuter 2004].
+That is the approach taken by Kreuter, et al. [Kreuter 2004]

 • Deal separately (and first) with any parts of the technical debt retirement project design problem that are tame

-• Determine the importance of each one of a set of “nine indicators of wickedness
+• Determine the importance of each one of a set of “indicators of wickedness

 • Use that information to determine which of the ten criteria of Rittel and Webber are most relevant to this particular technical debt retirement project design problem